petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/frontend-token-definitions.md

 ## Defining Tokens for Your Style Book

-Each frontend token must correspond to a CSS variable in the theme CSS client extension or theme module.
+The frontend token definition is tied to your theme CSS client extension (or theme), so the frontend tokens must correspond to a CSS variable from your provided CSS.
 Specify the frontend tokens in a `frontend-token-definition.json` file:

-* Theme css client extensions: place the token definition in your client extension project and define the path in the `client-extension.yaml`.
+* Theme css client extensions: place the frontend token definition in your client extension project and define the path in the `client-extension.yaml`.
 For example,

    ```yaml
    frontendTokenDefinitionJSON: src/frontend-token-definition.json
    ```

-* Themes: place the token definition file in your theme module's `src/WEB-INF/` folder, named `frontend-token-definition.json`.
+* Themes: place the frontend token definition file in your theme module's `src/WEB-INF/` folder, named `frontend-token-definition.json`.

 ### Frontend Token Categories